 To access the Public Hearing click HERE for more information.

 MHD Crossover– $100

 Grace Period is only for late fees and is for 30 days.

 On Day 31 fees start to accumulate a dollar a day up to 60 days.
-After Day 60, So day 61 fee goes to match what the fee is for that license.
+On day 61 the fee will double what the original license fee is.